animatedmax/spring-data-geode/src/main/markdown/index.md

 <td class="content">By default, SDG configures the
 <code>MappingPdxSerializer</code> to serialize your application domain
-model types, which does not require any special configuration out-of-the-box in order to properly identify application domain objects that need to be serialized and then perform the serialization since, the logic in <code>MappingPdxSerializer</code> is based on Spring Data's mapping infrastructure.
+model types, which does not require any special configuration out-of-the-box to properly identify application domain objects that need to be serialized and then perform the serialization since, the logic in <code>MappingPdxSerializer</code> is based on Spring Data's mapping infrastructure.
 See <a